daedalusproject/Daedalus-Project-Docs/content/architecture/dockers/_index.md

 It works!
 So all Daedalus Project should use inherited images from stable base images.
 When all our images are download many of them may share the same layers.

-Se we have created [Limani](https://git.daedalus-project.io/docker/Limani) repository for maintaining our base images.
+[Limani](https://git.daedalus-project.io/docker/Limani) repository has been created for maintaining our base images.

 ### Behaviour